As a parent/caregiver, you can improve your relationship with your child, and become a source of strength.

 PARENTS SUPPORTING PARENTS

 Offering parent-to-parent support group meetings and more since 1973, PFLAG chapters are located throughout the country and online.
-Find your local chapter here.
+Find your local chapter here on PFLAG’s website or check out PFLAG El Paso, which has an in-person support group that meets at our center!

 FAITH